 - except in the extremely urgent emergency situations referred to below under Contracts, give the homeowner a written contract containing prescribed information, where the value of the contracted work (including labour and materials) is more than $5,000

-- arrange insurance under the Home Building Compensation Scheme and give to the homeowner a certificate of that cover before starting any work and before taking any money on the contract, where the value of the contracted work is more than $20,000
+- arrange home building compensation cover and give the homeowner a certificate of that cover before starting any work and before taking any money on the contract, where the value of the contracted work is more than $20,000

 - (subject to the above) not take a deposit of more than 10 percent of the contract price.

 In some emergency work, for example, temporary shoring work, to make a structure safe, is not actually residential building work.
 In such cases, provided it is not specialist work, there is no need that the contractor/worker to have a licence or arrange contracts or insurance.